Tax Rules for Claiming Adult Dependents

 First, you must have a qualifying relationship with your would-be dependent.
 He’s either a close relative or he lives with you.

-Your adult son or daughter might also qualify as your dependent if you continue to support him — he’s just no longer your “qualifying child.”
-He becomes a “qualifying relative.”
+Your adult son or daughter might also qualify as your dependent if you continue to support him—he’s just no longer your “qualifying child.”
+He becomes a “qualifying relative" instead.

 The Income Rule

 There must also be a good reason why your would-be dependent is costing you so much money, namely that he earns very little money of his own.
 His total taxable income from all sources must be less than the personal exemption for the year in which you want to claim him.
-That’s $4,050 for 2016 and 2017, although this number is adjusted periodically so it may go up in future years.
+That’s $4,050 for 2017 so you can expect that it will be at least this much in 2018 even though personal exemptions have been temporarily eliminated from the tax code.

-You must look at his gross income — what he earned before taxes — and it includes unemployment compensation, although not Social Security income that’s not taxed.
+You must look at your potential dependent's gross income—what he earned before taxes—and it includes unemployment compensation, although not Social Security income that’s not taxed.

 The Support Rule

-Even assuming your potential dependent meets the income rule, what he does with his money also matters.
+Even assuming that your dependent meets the income rule, what he does with his money also matters.
 The support rule requires that you provide at least 51 percent of his support.

 If you change the numbers, however, it works.
 If his monthly living expenses are $1,000 a month or $12,000 a year, and if he contributes the entirety of his $4,000 income and you pay the rest, your contribution comes out to $8,000 a year, more than half.
 So far, so good.
 He still qualifies as your dependent.